shahab-ab/project-g3/README.md

 Copy the samples which you would like to test to `data/samples`.

-The each sample must consist of a paired-end read.
+Each sample must consist of a paired-end read.

 Samples must be named as follows: